timkinnane/node-dev-dotfiles/README.md

 ```

 Now you're done, but FYI it's a little different to commit to this repo because we have to
-explicitly add files and won't seen any untracked in git status.
+explicitly track new files (won't see them in git status otherwise).

-For example, the first time I added this file, I would...
+**For example**, the first time I added this file, I would...

 ```sh
 config add ./README.md